Seville Feria

 Numbering over 1,000, the casetas belong to local families, groups of friends, businesses, clubs, trade associations and political parties.
 Most of the casetas are private and open only to members and their guests.
 If you have a Sevillano friend with a caseta, you could be lucky enough to receive a much-coveted invitation.

 Alternatively, and essential for visitors who won't have access to the private casetas, there are a number of casetas with free entry - - two public municipal ones, Fiesta Mayores, and one for each of six districts of Seville.
-You can also enter the political parties' ones (PSOE, PP, Partido Andalucista); the trades unions' (CCOO, UGT, USO); one called La Marimorena which serves vegan food; and the new tourist one.
+You can also enter the political parties' ones (PSOE, PP, Partido Andalucista); the trades unions' (CCOO, UGT, USO); one called La Marimorena which serves vegan food; and since 2017 a tourist one.
 Here is our full list of Seville fair casetas open to the public.

 Inside the tents the drinks begin to flow, and tapas are served, from around 1:30pm till early next morning.
 Each caseta is equipped with a bar, kitchen and sound system or live entertainment playing Sevillanas .
 This is the official genre of folk music in Seville, which has its own set dance.
 It's worth taking a few classes before the Feria so you don't have to be a wallflower.